Kouloughlis: Arts and literature

 The capital of the Ottoman Empire, Constantinople (Istanbul), was the central location where specialists in art, literature, and the scientists from all over the provinces would gather to present their work.
 Hence, many people were influenced here and would borrow from the masterpieces they came into contact with.
 Consequently, the Arabic language adopted several technical terms of Turkish origin as well as artistic influences.

 Music

 The cultural interaction between the Arabs and Turks influenced the music of the Arab provinces significantly.
 New maqamat in Arabic music emerged (i.e. Makam, a Turkish system of melody types), such as al-Hijazkar, Shahnaz and Naw’athar, as well as technical music terminologies.

 Theatre

-The Turks introduced the Karagöz puppet show, which concerns the adventures of two stock characters: Karagöz (meaning "black-eyed" in Turkish) and Hacivat (meaning "İvaz the Pilgrim").
+The Turks introduced the Karagöz puppet show, which concerns the adventures of two stock characters: Karagöz (meaning "black-eyed" in Turkish) and Hacivat (meaning "Haji Ivaz" or "İvaz the Pilgrim").
 Evening performances of the show are particularly popular during Ramadan in North Africa.